kx233333/Burst-logisitic/dataset/README.md

 ### Cited Dataset

 These data are not original to us; rather, they were obtained through application processes, hence, we are unable to open-source them.
-Here, we merely acknowledge the data providers and release the code we employed for data processing.
+Here, we merely acknowledge the data providers and release the code we employed for data processing, which is ```src/util/read_dataset.cpp```.

 #### Internet Dataset